Natjo/popin/README.md

 ```

 #### Video
-The ratio of the vidéo is `16/9`, you can change it in the css
+The ratio of the vidéo is `16/9`, you can change it in the css.

 ```html
 <button type="button" aria-haspopup="dialog" aria-controls="dialog-4">Video</button>
 <div id="dialog-4" class="popin media"